 Levels of nucleic acids structural organization.
 Structure and fuction of various RNA types.
 DNA structure and properties.
 DNA denaturation and renaturation.
 Hybridization of DNA-DNA and DNA-RNA.
 Nuclease, nucleotidase in gastrointestinal tract and tissues.
 Catabolism of purine nucleotides.
 The final decay products.
 Hyperuricemia.
 Hyperuricuria.
 Gout.
 Urolithiasis disease.
 Allopurinol in the treatment of gout.
 Synthesis of purine nucleotides.
-The origin of the atoms of the purine nucleotides from ready-made forms.
+The origin of the atoms of the purine nucleus.
+Inosinic acid is a precursor of adenylic and guanylic acids.
+Synthesis of purine nucleotides from ready-made forms.
 Lesh-Nykhan syndrome.
 Breakdown of pyrimidine nucleotides, the final products.
-Synthesis of purimidine nucleotides.
+Synthesis of pyrimidine nucleotides.